bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Uniform spelling and punctuation
 - [ ] modularise the API code in python when we rewrite it
-- [ ] modularise the API code in python when we rewrite it

 ## 2014-03-06 16:58 Thursday

-- [ ] Change existing template use to use: single tempalte ??/

 one reason we get everything wrapped in a div is because of how BaseView works: